FromSunNews/sui-interface-demo/README.md

 making it easier to maintain and extend.

 Dependency injection is actually a practice of the "inversion of control (IoC)" programming idea.
 IoC is a necessary weapon in the mindset of developing large-scale applications.

+Some may argue that current smart contracts are not complex, or even, that Dapp development efficiency doesn't matter...

+> Enough!
+Stop lying to yourself.
+>
+> You want to, but developing complex fully on-chain applications is too hard.

 (On this issue, do not intend to expand the discussion here 😄.)

 ## If Move has "interface" ...